sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 2.1 Task Description

-This is a 3-class text classification problem.
-Given a support ticket (text), the model needs to predict whether it's high, medium, or low priority.
-We're treating it as a standard supervised learning task with the dataset labels as ground truth.
+For this project, which is a typical supervised learning task, the model we selected was trained to predict priorities by analyzing the work order text: classifying them into three priorities: low, medium, and high.

-For evaluation, we're using both accuracy and macro-F1 score.
-Accuracy alone can be misleading if the classes are imbalanced, so macro-F1 gives a better picture of how well the model handles each class.
+For the evaluation method, we chose to use both accuracy and macro F1 score.
+In order to deal with class imbalance, using only accuracy may be misleading; in this case, macro F1 score can better reflect the model's ability to handle each class.

 ### 2.2 Constraints and Assumptions

-A few things to keep in mind about this setup:
+Several points regarding the project setup are worth mentioning:

-- The dataset is synthetic, so it might not capture all the messiness of real support tickets
+- The authors have indicated that the dataset is synthetic and may not contain real work order information;
-- All tickets are in English
+- This project only considers English work orders;
-- We used DistilBERT instead of full BERT because of GPU memory constraints on our machine
+- Considering the limited GPU memory constraints, DistilBERT is used instead of the full BERT;
-- The class distribution isn't perfectly balanced (more on this later), which is why we're reporting per-class metrics
+- The dataset has an uneven distribution of categories (we'll discuss this later), so we need to discuss the metrics for each category.

 ---